chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return item
 ```

-Now in here I have create post method, which you can enter your item and it will add into list.
-After create `pos`t, you can use the `get` method to get the value you add.
-There are two get method one with the `/items` which can list all data in list or limit data , and the other one is able to filter the index of the data.
-Please refer below on how to use it.
+Now here I have created a **post method**, in which you can enter your item and it will add into the list.
+After creating a `post`, you can use the `get` method to get the value you add.
+There are two get method one with the `/items` which can list all data in a list or limit data, and the other one can filter the index of the data.
+Please refer below to how to use it.

 - `@app.get("/items")`: Lists all items or a limited number of items.
   - `http://127.0.0.1:8000/items`: Lists all items.